 Faculty Fellowships support individuals pursuing advanced research that is of value to humanities scholars, general audiences, or both.
 Recipients usually produce articles, monographs, books, digital materials, archaeological site reports, translations, editions, or other scholarly resources in the humanities.
 Projects may be at any stage of development.

 Follow the link above to find the most recent free online information session.
 The webinar for administrators and prospective applicants introduced the program, described the application process and eligibility criteria, and offered application-writing suggestions.

 Digital Projects for the Public

 Digital Projects for the Public grants support projects that significantly contribute to the public’s engagement with the humanities.
 Digital platforms—such as websites, mobile applications and tours, interactive touch screens and kiosks, games, and virtual environments—can reach diverse audiences and bring the humanities to life for the American people.
+All projects should demonstrate the potential to attract a broad, general, nonspecialist audience, either online or in person at venues such as museums, libraries, or other cultural institutions.
+Applicants may also choose to identify particular communities and groups, including students, to whom a project may have particular appeal.
 The program offers three levels of support for digital projects: grants for Discovery projects (early-stage planning work), Prototyping projects (proof-of-concept development work), and Production projects (end-stage production and distribution work).

 NEH-Mellon Fellowships for Digital Publication